nexmo-se/multi-outbound-calls/README.md

 # Ring multiple PSTN and WebRTC endpoints to answer an incoming call

-Note: This README is a rough draft regarding the "ring multiple endpoints" part.

-First callee to answer gets connected to the incoming call, all other called parties stop ringing.
+On a incoming call, multiple PSTN and/or WebRTC endpoints are called, the first one to answer gets connected to the incoming call, all other called endpoints stop ringing.

-This repository includes a sample WebRTC client code in JavaScript using Vonage Client SDK, as well as the corresponding sample server code.
+This repository includes a sample WebRTC client code in JavaScript using the Vonage Client SDK, as well as the corresponding sample server code.

 Using a WebRTC client is also known as in-app voice.

 The sample code here allows a WebRTC client to receive calls from PSTN, to make calls to PSTN, and make or receive calls with another WebRTC client.

+There are two implementation variants:

+First variant:
+- There is no IVR nor Voice AI interaction for the caller, multiple PSTN and/or WebRTC users are called, the first one to answer gets connected to the caller, all other callees stop ringing,
+- For the caller, call duration timer starts only when a callee answers, in other words the caller's phone shows that the call is "answered" only when a callee answers the call,
+- If noone answers after the ring time out, the ringing incoming call is terminated, and all callees stop ringing too,
+- This variant is also known as "Early media",
+- This variant is handled by the sample server code "multi-outbound-calls-early-media.js"

+Second variant:
+- There is IVR or Voice AI interaction for the caller,
+- For the caller, call duration timer starts when the IVR or the Voice AI answers the call, in other words the caller's phone shows that the call is "answered" from the get go so the caller can interact with an IVR or Voice AI,
+- Then if a call transfer to a live agent is needed, multiple PSTN and/or WebRTC users are called, the first one to answer gets connected to the caller, all other callees stop ringing,
+- If noone answers after the ring time out, the ringing incoming call is terminated, and all callees stop ringing too,
+- This variant is handled by the sample server code "multi-outbound-calls-ivr-voice-ai-interaction.js"

 ## Set up